aedrax/osos/README.md

 1. Begin where we left off.
 2. Clearly document the progress you make.
-3. Do not stray from LittleOSBook in any way.
+3. Do not stray from LittleOSBook in any way (yet).
 4. Document any errors you receive.

-That said, let's make something cool.
 You can find the textbook, Little OS Book, here: **http://littleosbook.github.io/**.
 Try to complete sections in their entirety, so we don't get confused about where we left off.
 If you are familiar with Git, you should also make pull requests for changes you make.
-Our repository is at **http://sejr.github.io/OpenSooose**
+Our repository is at **http://sejr.github.io/osos**

+## 05 February -Paul

+- Added: Makefile, kmain.c, io.h, io.s
+    - Updated loader.s for stack
+    - there is a problem trying to compile the loader with nasm,
+    - I keep getting the following "loader.s:15: warning: uninitialized space
+    - declared in non-BSS section `.bss:': zeroing"

-## 31 January
+## 31 January -Paul

 - Fixed: Running Bochs
     - Discovered that the display_library was not working correctly,